hayate891/VRTK/DOCUMENTATION.md

    * `GameObject` - The GameObject that has the model alias within it.

 The GetControllerModel method returns the model alias for the given controller hand.

+#### GetControllerModelHand/1

+  > `public virtual ControllerHand GetControllerModelHand(GameObject controllerModel)`

+  * Parameters
+   * `GameObject controllerModel` - The controller model GameObject to get the hand for.
+  * Returns
+   * `ControllerHand` - The hand enum for which the given controller model is for.

+The GetControllerModelHand method returns the hand for the given controller model GameObject.

 #### GetControllerRenderModel/1